-There are two ways of doing this.
-The first is by using scissors and the second is by the use of a flange cutter which is commercially available from various ostomy product manufacturers.
-They are much easier to use and give finer results than scissors.
+Users can use scissors or a flange cutter, which is commercially available from various manufacturers.
+They are easier to use and give finer results than scissors.

-The flange is placed and cut on a hard surface since a soft surface can lead to it being damaged and may result in an irregularly cut opening.
-The size of the opening is determined by the latest stoma measurements.
-It is important to cut the opening about 3-4mm larger than the stoma outline because this extra space helps to prevent stoma trauma during flange removal.
+Place the flange and cut on a hard surface; a soft surface can damage it and result in an irregularly cut opening.
+The latest stoma measurements determine the size of the opening.
+Cut the opening about 3-4mm larger than the stoma outline as this extra space prevents stoma trauma during flange removal.

-The usual skin preparation is carried out before placing the flange on the peristomal skin.
-Different professionals have different ways of doing this but the common goal is to prevent or reduce skin infection and skin irritation.
-Common pouching products used include skin sealants, skin barrier pastes, powders, and solvents.
+Different professionals differ in their skin preparation procedures, but the common goal is to prevent or reduce skin infection and irritation.
+Common pouching products include skin sealants, skin barrier pastes, powders, and solvents.

 - Facilitating effective and hygienic discharge collection

-- Protection of the skin around the stoma from stoma discharge.
-This in turn prevents skin irritation, inflammation and infection.
+- Protection of the peristomal skin from discharge.
+This, in turn, prevents skin irritation, inflammation, and infection.